MusicDataset/md_homepage/content/musics/d/DavidsbundlertanzeOp.6(1)-Robert Schumann.md

 ---
-title: Robert Schumann - Davidsbundlertanze Op.
+title: Davidsbundlertanze Op.
 6 (1)
 description: This is the description for Davidsbundlertanze Op.
 6 by Robert Schumann
 composers: [Robert Schumann]
 periods: [Romantic]